In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

 If you're unsure about switching from Trello to JIRA this in-depth blog post should help you decide.

-But if you’re already using JIRA within your organization and wish you didn’t have to put up with its clutter, you should give Zepel a shot already!
+But if you're already using JIRA within your organization and you're spending more time managing your software development projects instead of building products, you should give Zepel a shot already!

 Let's jump in and have a look at the differences between JIRA and Trello.

-If you’re in a hurry, then this quick comparison of JIRA vs Trello should give you a good overview of what each of these tools is good at and how they are different.
+If you're in a hurry, then this quick comparison of JIRA vs Trello should give you a good overview of what each of these apps is good at and how they are different.